tobiasrademacher/avd-test/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the window will display the creation of a New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909.](images/windows10VM.png "New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909")

-    >**Note**: In this exercise, we are selecting a base Windows 10 image to start with and installing Office 365 ProPlus using a custom deployment script.
-We are also using the latest available release of Windows 10 Enterprise multi-session, but you can choose the version based on your requirements.

 4. On the Create a virtual machine page, fill in the required fields shown below.

     ![What your configuration should be for the virtual machine image.](images/win10vmcreate.png "Create virtual machine")